thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/812-1-17-Ojutai-Exemplars.markdown

 flavor: ""
 ---

-Whenever you cast a noncreature spell, choose one â€”
+Whenever you cast a noncreature spell, choose one -

 &bull; Tap target creature.